QMP AusEnduro Championship wrap: EV, EM, J2-J4 and JG

 EV

-John Day (Yamaha) proved the standout rider of the EV category at QMP, securing victory across both rounds.
+John Day (Yamaha) proved the standout rider, securing victory across both rounds.
 Day controlled Saturday ahead of David Gidzala (Husqvarna) and Anthony Wilson (Sherco), before backing it up again on Sunday to finish ahead of Mark Cook (KTM) and Brett McDonnell (KTM).

 Behind Day, the podium battle shifted across the weekend.
 Gidzala was the strongest challenger on Saturday, while Cook lifted himself into second on Sunday.
 Wilson remained inside the leading group with third on Saturday and fifth on Sunday, while Jeffrey Briggs (Sherco) also featured strongly with sixth and fourth across the two rounds.